-If a balancing adjustment event occurs in relation to a depreciating asset that is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced - see Decline in value of leisure facilities and boats on page 9 - the balancing adjustment amount is reduced to the extent your deductions for decline in value were reduced.
+If a balancing adjustment event occurs in relation to a depreciating asset that is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced - see Decline in value of leisure facilities on page 8, and Decline in value of boats on page 9 - the balancing adjustment amount is reduced to the extent your deductions for decline in value were reduced.
 In addition, a capital gain or capital loss may arise in respect of the difference between the asset's cost and its termination value that is attributable to the reduction.

-These rules are similar to those for working out the balancing adjustment amount for a depreciating asset used for other than a taxable purpose.
+These rules are similar to those for working out the balancing adjustment amount for a depreciating asset used for a non-taxable purpose.